aboutpc/Compression-for-LiDAR/README.md

 # Compression-for-LiDAR

 ## demo
-We support demo of example models, including the baseline model and the model introduced with curvature (In this demo, k=4).
-They are pretrained in several scenarios.

-For simplicity, the demo is deployed in ipynb file.
+We support structure demo of proposed model, for ease of use, the demo is deployed in ipynb file, including training and running.

-## visualization
-The recovered result of demo can be visualized in the ipynb file, there are also many point cloud processing libraries and softwares optional to visualize the results.

 ## measurements
 We use three main measurements to evaluate the performance of our method: PSNR,SSIM,RMSE.
 We choose skimage library for concrete implements.